 Find out how lenders evaluate your creditworthiness — and credit risk — with these three digits.

-Your FICO score paints a picture of your financial behaviour and lets lenders know how likely you are to pay off a loan.
-The higher your score, the better your position as a responsible credit user.
+Your FICO score paints a picture of your financial behavior, and the higher your score, the better your position as a responsible credit user.

 What is a FICO score?

 Named after its inventor, the Fair Isaac Corporation, a FICO score is a three-digit number that lenders use to determine your credit risk.
 In use since 1989, today around 90% of lenders and credit card issuers consider your FICO score before agreeing to extend credit.
 It’s also used to set the interest rates you’ll pay.

 FICO the company is focused on “predictive analytics” — a fancy way of saying that it analyzes information to predict how you’re likely to behave.
 In that way, your FICO score gives lenders insight into whether you’re able to pay bills on time, handle larger lines of credit and keep balances low.

 FICO runs data in your credit reports through a proprietary algorithm to calculate your FICO score.
 And you don’t have just one FICO score: FICO employs multiple models and algorithms to come up with some 50 scores specific to auto loans, credit cards, mortgages and more.

 Generally, your FICO score ranges from 300 to 850.
 The higher your number, the less risk you present to lenders.

 To determine your FICO score, credit reporting agencies consider five main factors:

 - Payment history — 35%.
 If you make timely payments on your debts and loans, you’re looked on more favorably.
 Late payments can ding your score significantly, especially after the 60-day mark.